whyolet/text/docs/v2/undo.md

 ## Emacs

 Emacs is an old text editor.
-It has no "Redo" action at all, just an unusual "Undo":
+It has no "Redo" action, just an unusual "Undo":

 * Change the text 5 times.
 * Undo twice.